Carry-less product: std::clmul

 ,

-low_bits - the bits of
+stores the subsequent bits of .high_bits

 In subclause [numeric.ops], append a subclause immediately following [numeric.overflow] (known as [numeric.sat] at the time of writing):